nais/doc/docs/README.md

 If so, the team should update the PVK.
 ROS will often include information security, and can provide support in the completion of the PVK.

 When a team wants to process personal data in a whole new way, the existing PVK might not cover this purpose.
 In this case, a new PVK is required in order to document the purpose and legal basis for the treatment.
 A legal coach from "juridisk seksjon" can assist with such an assessment.

+## On-call services
+NAIS has a 24/7 on-call service for operation and troubleshooting of the on-premises and GCP platforms, as well as third-party suppliers Aiven.

+The on-call service is to be used for production environment events outside regular working hours only.
+Use slack mention @nais-team during regular working hours.

+The on-call service is rotated, but the person on-call at the moment can be found in the slack user group "nais-vakt".
+The on-call phone number can be found in the header of the [nais slack](https://nav-it.slack.com/archives/C5KUST8N6).

+Response time for a request should be no more than 30 minutes for slack mentions (@nais-vakt).

 ## Contact the NAIS team